fonbnk/top-up-api-documentation/README.md

 Additionally, you can pass the carrier name to top-up a specific carrier.
 If you don't pass the carrier name, we will automatically detect the carrier and top-up the phone number, but it may take a few seconds to complete.
-Furthermore, you can pass the strategy parameter to specify the strategy of estimating price.
-Default strategy is `best_price`.
+Furthermore, you can pass the strategy parameter to specify the price estimation strategy.
+The default strategy is `best_price`.
 Available strategies are: `best_price`, `wholesale`, `market`.

 #### Request